introlatin/introlatin.github.io/docs/02-schedule/schedule.md

 ### Wednesday, February 15
 {: .no_toc }
-Demonstrative Pronouns/Pronominal Adjectives
+Demonstratives and Intensives
 * In class: Check-in 9

 #### Resources and Readings
 {: .no_toc }
 * [Slideshow - W 2/15](#) (link TBD)
-* Pronouns
+* Demonstratives and Intensives

 #### HW due by start of next class
 {: .no_toc }